SeLite/SeLite.github.io/SelBlocksGlobal.md

   * more compact tests
   * higher productivity.

 SelBlocks Global allows you to do that.
 It can call functions from other test cases (within the same test suite).
 Since a test suite can contain any test cases (from anywhere on the filesystem), you can share test cases with functions between any test suites.
+See also [AboutDocumentation](AboutDocumentation) > [Terminology](AboutDocumentation#terminology) > [function](AboutDocumentation#function).

 It replaces SelBlocks.
 You can't use SelBlocks Global together with SelBlocks (neither with FlowControl, GoTo nor Sideflow).